ddnexus/fm/try-fm/README.md

 - MacOS iTerm: `Preferences`>`Profiles`>`Keyboard`>`Option Key`>`Esc+`
 - Xterm: `echo 'XTerm*metaSendsEscape: true' >> ~/.Xresources`

-For a more comprehensive guide about the problem, please read: [Meta Key Problems](https://www.emacswiki.org/emacs/MetaKeyProblems)
+For a more comprehensive guide including different apps and platforms, please read: [Meta Key Problems](https://www.emacswiki.org/emacs/MetaKeyProblems).

-### How can I remember all that shortcuts?
+### 2. How can I remember all that shortcuts?

-Quickly oggle the FM Menu ON/OFF with `ctrl-space` , in order to peek the shortcut that you need.
+Quickly toggle the FM Menu ON/OFF with `ctrl-space` in order to peek the shortcut that you need.
 You can also filter the list by typing some letter if that helps.
-Then you can select the menu or press its shortcut from the Menu Panel itself or go back to the FM Panel and press it from there.
+Then you can select the menu (arrows keys or mouse) or press its shortcut from the Menu Panel itself or go back to the FM Panel and press it from there.
+When you will remember everything will be super fast.